 Justice for Indigenous Peoples can only be achieved by developing relationships with, deepening respect towards, and increasing opportunities for Indigenous communities around the world.
 It is crucial for this process that our good intentions, whether at a governmental, organisational, community or individual level, become measurable actions that will support Indigenous Peoples to achieve equality in all aspects of life.

-Walk the path to justice – sign the petition and order your free Walk As One film screening kit today.
+Walk the path to justice – sign the petition and organise a film screening event.